hongyehu/Hamiltonian-driven-shadow-tomography-page/README.md

 ### Acknowledgement
 The author thanks insightful discussions with Robert Hsin-Yuan Huang, and Junyu Liu.

-\* The author thanks Prof. Biao Wu from Peking University for suggestions.
+\* The author thanks Prof. Biao Wu from Peking University for the insightful discussions and suggestions.

 ### References
 [1]Scott Aaronson. [arXiv:1711.01053](https://arxiv.org/abs/1711.01053).
 Shadow tomography of quantum states.